Glastonbury organiser calls for immediate action to ‘fix’ Ukrainian visa scheme

-The Eavis family has signed up to host refugees from Ukraine at Worthy Farm.

-Glastonbury co-organiser Emily Eavis has said the visa system for Ukrainian refugees is “simply not working”.
+Glastonbury co-organiser Emily Eavis has said the Ukranian refugee visa system is “simply not working”.

-The festival boss, 42, is among the thousands of British people who have signed up to provide shelter to those fleeing the Russian invasion through the Government’s Homes for Ukraine scheme.
+Eavis made the comments after her attempt to offer shelter to a family failed to come to fruition.

+Like more than 200,000 other British people, Eavis signed up to the Government’s Home for Ukraine scheme, which aims to provide shelter for refugees fleeing Russian invasion.

+Eavis revealed on Twitter that the family she was set to house were unable to leave Kyiv.

-Writing on Twitter, Eavis said her family had last month pledged to host a Ukrainian woman and her family at Worthy Farm – which is the Eavis family home as well as the site of the music festival.
+The festival organiser intended to provide the family shelter at Worthy Farm, Eavis’ home and the site of the iconic music festival.

-Eavis wrote: “We need to fix the UK’s visa process for Ukrainians, as it’s simply not working.
+Eavis tweeted: “We need to fix the UK’s visa process for Ukrainians, as it’s simply not working.

 “17 days ago we were introduced to Veronika and her family, and pledged to host them here at Worthy Farm.